On care, pain, parenting, and violence

 I left Rwanda on a Saturday night, flying over the Sahara and landing in Europe.
 A short stop before coming back home.

 As the days of that summer turned yellow and red, the belly of my partner kept growing.
 The seed of a new hope, elusive for years.
 On a warm day in mid-October, around five pm, my second son came into this world in a rush, as if he feared he was missing something special.
 I remember vividly the light of the sun hitting, almost caressing the river from the fifth floor of the hospital.
 The beauty of the sunsets in the north when the winter slowly takes over.
+These are the things that we, the migrants, don’t ever take for granted.

 My son is younger than the latest war.
 A war that has made the world witness what reckless destruction looks like in practice.
 What dehumanization looks like in this time and age.
 A millenary abhorrent crime committed with ammunition of the twenty-first century.

-The genocide in Rwanda is almost 30 years old.
+The genocide in Rwanda is 30 years old.
 And once again, we witness in detail the horrors of violence, the collective punishment of innocent people.
 In 1994, things came to us at a different rhythm and pace.
 Today, it is impossible to deny the voracity of war.

 What would I do if I needed to get water for my sons?